root-project/root/README/ReleaseNotes/v628/index.md

 ## Build, Configuration and Testing Infrastructure

+- On macOS, CMake version 3.19 or later is required.
 - Building external applications that use ROOT oftentimes fail if there is a mismatch in the C++ standard between ROOT and the application.
 As of v6.28, suchs builds will issue a warning if the C++ standard does not match ROOT's, i.e. if there is a mismatch in the value of the `__cplusplus` preprocessor macro w.r.t. when ROOT was configured.
+- Builtin packages have been upgraded to davix 0.8.1, Vc 1.4.3, vdt 0.4.4, xrootd 5.4.1, gtest v1.12.1
+- Builtin xrootd is now built with openssl3 support.

 ## PyROOT